DecTrain: Deciding When to Train a Monocular Depth DNN Online: Experimental Setup

 \subsubsection{Decision DNN ($\phi_{0}$)}

-We use a 3-layered fully connected DNN with all hidden dimensions set to 32.
-For pretraining, we collect the inputs and the relative loss improvement on 5 ScanNet~\cite{dai2017scannet} sequences not used in testing at different training frequencies.
-We use a loss composed of the mean squared error and correlation coefficient between the predicted and ground-truth relative loss improvement, an Adam optimizer with learning rate of 0.001, and a batch size of 512.
+We use a 3-layered fully connected DNN with hidden dimensions set to 32.
+For pretraining, we collect the inputs and the ground-truth utility on 5 ScanNet~\cite{dai2017scannet} sequences not used in testing, use a loss made up of the mean squared error and correlation coefficient, and an Adam optimizer with learning rate of 0.001.